grafana/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 ### Example 2: Format temperature and humidity

-A result set is a data frame that consists of four fields: time, high temp, low temp, and humidity.
+The following result set is a data frame that consists of four fields: time, high temp, low temp, and humidity.

 | time                | high temp | low temp | humidity |
 | ------------------- | --------- | -------- | -------- |